1974 Maureen Connolly Brinker International

-The 1974 Maureen Connolly Brinker International was a women's tennis tournament played on indoor hardcourts at the Brookhaven Country Club in Dallas, Texas that was part of the 1974 USLTA Women's Circuit.
+The 1974 Maureen Connolly Brinker International was a women's tennis tournament played on indoor hardcourts at the Brookhaven Country Club in Dallas, Texas.
+This event was a part of the 1974 USLTA Women's Circuit.
 It was the third edition of the tournament, held from March 5 through March 10, 1974.
 First-seeded Chris Evert won the singles title and earned $10,000 first-prize money.